MV10/mv10.github.io/_posts/2019-01-15-simple-multi-client-websocket-server.md

 There are lots of other ways to accomplish similar results, of course.
 If the data is minimal, stash it into a `List<string>` and dump it to a file.
 For heavyweight requirements, you could go to extremes and use a plug-in logger like Serilog.
 But old habits die hard, and I wanted live, console-style output.
 The next best thing was to send my output to another process, a console-by-proxy.

 Back in the 90s I had done interprocess communication using Windows' named pipes feature.
-I hadn't touched them since they were introduced with .NET 3.5 about ten years ago, but it seemed like a reasonable place to start since I already knew they're simple to set up and use.
+I hadn't touched them since they were introduced about ten years ago in .NET 3.5, but it seemed like a reasonable place to start since I already had some experience under my belt.
 Unfortunately, I had forgotten just how clumsy they are.
 Suffice to say I wasn't satisfied with the result, which is why this article is about websockets instead of named pipes.
 The only other thing I'll say about named pipes is that if you have a burning desire to mess around with them, my [NamedPipesExample](https://github.com/MV10/NamedPipesExample) GitHub repo is probably a good place to start.

 If websockets are kind of old news by this point, named pipes are positively ancient.
 In spite of both being around for quite awhile, I was surprised by the lack of "functional" examples.
 There is plenty of code out there that _works,_ but the examples never seem to do anything in a realistic fashion.
 Very infrequently, the opposite problem applies -- I want an example, not the source for a full-blown production-quality application.
 I can write all kinds of code that compiles and runs, but Doing Useful Stuff is the name of the game, and apparently striking that balance when writing sample code is more difficult than it seems.